MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 ### 3. Max Heap my Ass

-Since I have no idea how they implemented their solution, whatever I manage to code up could perform worse than theirs but it seems like it will similar to my [2nd solution](#simpleton-counter) where the max-heap takes place of the HashMap and the sorting.
+Since I have no idea how they implemented their solution, whatever I manage to code up could perform worse than theirs but it seems like it will similar to my [2nd solution](#simpleton-counter) where the max-heap takes place of the sorting.

 <details>
     <summary>Code</summary>

 <p><a href="https://github.com/MikeAfterDark/blog/blob/main/assets/2025-04-06_No_Adjacent_Characters/rust/src/a3_max_heap_my_ass.rs" target="_blank">Link to real code</a></p>

-<pre><code>count quantity of elements into a maxheap
+<pre><code>count quantity of elements into a hashmap
-if (largest_quantity &gt; string_length/2 + 1) {
+insert counts and keys into maxheap if (largest_quantity &gt; string_length/2 + 1) {
     no valid_list is possible
 }